Vancouver Island Wedding Planners & Coordinators

 What is the difference between a wedding planner and a coordinator?

-A wedding planner helps from the beginning - budgets, vendor selection, design, logistics.
-A coordinator typically comes in 4-8 weeks before the wedding to manage the final details and execute the day-of timeline.
-Some professionals offer both services.
+A wedding planner is with you from the start, handling budgets, vendor selection, design, and logistics.
+A coordinator jumps in about 4-8 weeks before to finalize details and run the day-of timeline.
+Some pros offer both.

 How much does a wedding planner cost on Vancouver Island?